taylormitchell/ankify_roam/README.md

 When creating your own note type, the most important thing you need to do is create a field called "uid".

 This field is used by ankify_roam to remember which block in Roam corresponds with which note in Anki.
-Without this field, when you make a change to a block in Roam, ankify_roam will add that block as a new card in Anki rather than updating the existing one.
+Without this field, when you make a change to a block in Roam, ankify_roam will add that block as a new note in Anki rather than updating the existing one.

-#### CSS suggestions
+#### Suggested CSS modifications

 Hide all Roam tags
 ```